AyushSaxena0611/rely-cabs/README.md

 - Provide a user interface for booking cabs
 - Track cab bookings
 - Admin interface for managing cabs and pricing
+- Implementing the "Dijkstra's Algorithm" for the shortest path selection

 ## Usage